hmrc/accessibility/docs/common-issues/error-summary.md

 ### Solution

-Enasure you are linking to the correct answer by following the GOV.UK pattern - [Linking from the error summary to each answer](https://design-system.service.gov.uk/components/error-summary#linking-from-the-error-summary-to-each-answer)
+Enasure you are linking to the correct answer by following the GOV.UK pattern - [Linking from the error summary to each answer](https://design-system.service.gov.uk/components/error-summary#linking-from-the-error-summary-to-each-answer).

 ### How to test

 1. Submit the page without entering any data.
-2. Check the number of items in the error summary matches the number of error messages on the page.
+2. Check each item in the error summary focuses the field with the associated error.
+3. Check multiple choice answers, radio and checkboxes, focus the first item in the group.
+4. Check date input fields focus the first field containing an error.

 ## 3. Page title

-Page title not prefixed with 'Error'
+Page title not does not follow the service standard [validation pattern](https://design-system.service.gov.uk/patterns/validation/) when an error occurs.

+Although not strictly an issue with the Error summary component the two are inherently linked.
+Assistive technology users will become familar with the pattern and know that when the page title is proceeded with the word "Error" their focus will be automatically set to a specific place on the page, i.e. to the Error Summary.

 ### Cause

+The page title is not updated when a validation error occurs with the prefixed with the word 'Error:'.

 ### Impact

+Without the page title being prefixed with the word "Error: " assistive technology users could get confused or disorientated having the focus moved from the default location (the top of the page)

 ### Solution

+Whenever an error occurs with input validation the returned page should have it's `<title>` element prefixed with the word "Error"

 ### How to test

+1. Submit the page with 1 or more invalid entries.
+2. Check the title in the browser tab is prefixed with "Error: ".

 ## 4. Incorrect styling

 The Error summary component has specific styling to match the [GOV.UK colour pallete](https://design-system.service.gov.uk/styles/colour/)

-When used properly, the up to date GOV.UK colour pallete provides enough colour contrast to satisfy WCAG critera like [WCAG 1.4.3: Contrast (Minimum)](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum) and [1.4.11: Non-text Contrast](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast)
+When used properly, the up to date GOV.UK colour pallete provides enough colour contrast to satisfy WCAG critera [1.4.3: Contrast (Minimum)](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum) and [1.4.11: Non-text Contrast](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast).

 ### Cause of issues